ibexa/documentation-developer/docs/guide/templates.md

 ### Content item Fields

 A view template receives the requested Content item, holding all Fields.
-In order to display the Fields' value the way you want, you can either manipulate the Field Value object itself, or use a custom template.
+In order to display the Fields' value the way you want, you can either manipulate the Field value object itself, or use a custom template.

 #### Getting raw Field value